 Kunsthal Charlottenborg presents the first major exhibition in Denmark of the acclaimed Polish-born artist Alicja Kwade (b.
 1979).
 During the last decade, Kwade has rapidly become a rising star, winning global attention and a prominent place on the international contemporary art scene.
 Her remarkable career includes exhibitions at leading museums and galleries such as London’s Whitechapel Gallery, Berlin’s Hamburger Bahnhof, and the Venice Biennial.

 Kwade’s poetic sculptural landscapes often consist of familiar objects and commonplace natural materials stripped of their usual function and imbued with new properties and value.
 Mass, surfaces and materialities act in new ways: pebbles have been cut and polished as if they were diamonds, coal comes disguised as gold bars, and branches, glass and copper rise up from the ground, defying gravity.
 The laws of nature are suspended as Alicja Kwade draws us into her warped version of reality, which is both recognisable and alien, near and far away, real and unreal.

-The exhibition is curated by mag. art, Marie Nipper, who is the Director of Copenhagen Contemporary, and the former chief-curator at ARos Aarhus Art Museum and senior curator at Tate Liverpool, UK.
+The exhibition is supported by A. P. Møller og Hustru Chastine Mc-Kinney Møllers Fond til almene Formål, the 15.
+Juni Foundation, and is curated by mag. art, Marie Nipper, who is the Director of Copenhagen Contemporary, and the former chief-curator at ARos Aarhus Art Museum and senior curator at Tate Liverpool, UK.
 Marie Nipper curated the critically acclaimed exhibition of John Kørner Altid Mange Problemer at Kunsthal Charlottenborg during the summer 2017.

 Hashtag to the exhibition: #alicjakwade #kunsthalcharlottenborg